-If you get a tool from somewhere (the SCons wiki or a third party, for instance) and you'd like to use it in your project, the site\scons dir is the simplest place to put it.
-Tools come in two flavors; either a Python function that operates on an Environment or a Python file containing two functions, exists() and generate().
+If you get a tool from somewhere (the SCons wiki or a third party, for instance) and you'd like to use it in your project, a site\scons dir is the simplest place to put it.
+Tools come in two flavors; either a Python function that operates on an Environment or a Python module or package containing two functions, exists() and generate().